RokeExE/Aira-Terms-And-Conditions/README.md

 ## 4. Limitations and Disclaimer

-- Aira is provided "as is" with no guarantees of uptime, performance, or continued availability.
+- Hridi is provided "as is" with no guarantees of uptime, performance, or continued availability.
 - We are not responsible for third-party content (e.g., songs from YouTube or Spotify).
 - Music playback may vary depending on your server’s setup or Discord limitations.

 ## 5. Data Collection

-- Aira may collect limited data such as:
+- Hridi may collect limited data such as:
 - User IDs and Server IDs for command execution.
 - Playback and queue information (temporary memory only).
 We do not store any personal or sensitive information